NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 capitals, as shown here.

 Catalog zone
-: A DNS zone containing a DNS catalog, that is, a list of DNS zones and associated zone configuration.
+: A DNS zone containing a DNS catalog, that is, a list of DNS zones.

 Member zone
 : A DNS zone whose configuration is published inside a catalog zone.

-Zone property
-: A configuration parameter of a zone, sometimes also called a zone option, represented as a key/value pair.
-  This document does not describe or define zone properties.
-  Implementations of catalog zones however may have Zone properties defined.

 $CATZ
 : Used in examples as a placeholder to represent the domain name of the